 Weight: 630 lbs

 The big selling point for this camper is how lightweight it is.
-The body is 100% fiberglass, and any sci-fi fan will find themselves thinking of escape pods when they see it.
+It has a 100% fiberglass body, and any sci-fi fan will find themselves thinking of escape pods when they see it.
 The sleek exterior gives way to a cozy interior with a full-size bed, a surprisingly large entertainment system and an a/c unit.
 While you might expect the small space to be claustrophobic, the large windows make it feel surprisingly spacious.
 If the compact camper still feels too small, there are specialized screen room tents that are made to pair with the trailer for some extra living space.

 Weight: 600 lbs

 This trailer from Vintage Overland is hand crafted and made to last.
 It’s classic teardrop shape and vintage taillights give a timeless feel, and it comes with a memory foam mattress for some extra comfort.
 Solar panels come standard to power the interior and exterior lights even on extended trips.
-This small trailer was created with backroads and trails in mind and has plenty of space to add extra racks for more storage.
+This small trailer was created with backroads and trails in mind and has plenty of space to add an extra luggage rack for additional storage space.
 If all that wasn’t enough, the name comes from the character from “The Good, The Bad, and The Ugly.”

 7. Livin Lite Quicksilver Tent Trailer